codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

     * CLI wizard: Prompts you to confirm continuing with the installation in insecure mode.
     * Silent install: To continue with the installation in insecure mode, add the `--insecure-ingress-host` flag.

+**Internal ingress host**
+  Optional.
+Enforce separation between internal (app-proxy) and external (webhook) communication by adding an internal ingress host for the app-proxy service in the internal network.
+  For both CLI wizard and Silent install:
+  * For new runtime installations, add the `--internal-ingress-host` flag pointing to the ingress host for `app-proxy`.
+  * For existing installations, commit changes to the installation repository by modifying the `app-proxy ingress` and `<runtime-name>.yaml`
+    See _Internal ingress host configuration (optional for existing runtimes only)_ in [Post-installation configuration](#post-installation-configuration).

 **Ingress resources**
   If you have a different routing service (not NGINX), bypass installing ingress resources with the `--skip-ingress` flag.
   In this case, after completing the installation, manually configure the cluster's routing service, and create and register Git integrations.
-See [Post-installation configuration](#post-installation-configuration) later on in this article.
+See _Cluster routing service_ in [Post-installation configuration](#post-installation-configuration).

 **Insecure flag**
    For _on-premises installations_, if the Ingress controller does not have a valid SSL certificate, to continue with the installation, add the `--insecure` flag to the installation command.